Education System In India

 opportunities in this field has further aggravated the situation.
 A vicious

-ferior grade of students has aggravated the situation.
+cycle where substandard teachers create an inferior grade of students has aggravated the situation.
 The government plans to open up more institutions like the IITs and the IIMs but forgets about maintaining the quality of already existing institutes.
 The focus should lie on quality more than on quantity.

 The education system needs a lot of refinement and a lot of